 TOF-GC/MS: Advanced students have access to a gas chromatography - time of flight mass spectrometer housed on campus.
 Gas chromatography is able to separate the components of complex mixtures, while mass spectrometery is able to identify the molecular components in the mixture.
 Time of flight mass analyzers makes use the fact that heavier molecules fly slower than fast molecules that are imparted with a constant amount of energy.

-Single Quad-GM/MS: In the Summer of 2012, the department with university support was able to purchase a GC-MS system for more undergraduate access.
-The mass analyzer is a Single Quadrupole.
-The system has an isolated GC column.
-Delivery and setup are anticipated in Fall Semester.
+Single Quad-GC/MS: In the Summer of 2012, the department with university support purchased an Agilent GC-MS for more undergraduate access.
+The mass analyzer is a Single Quadrupole and the system has an isolated GC column.